logo

 Even if a meter has been tampered with, the ECU (Electronic Control Unit) of modern construction machines keeps a separate, internal record of operating hours.
 Accessing this requires diagnostic software or an OEM scan tool.

 Consider the case of a Caterpillar 950M wheel loader with an hour meter showing 7,800 hours.
-When connected to a CAT ET scanner, however, the engine ECU reveals 12,300 hours, revealing clear evidence of meter tampering.
+When connected to a CAT ET scanner, however, the engine ECU reveals 12,300 hours, clear evidence of meter tampering.
+You can browse similar wheel loaders on Makana that have already passed this level of verification.

 3. Look for hour meter replacement signs

-Additionally, look for signs of screw tampering such as scratches or fresh paint around the meter area, which indicate it might have been removed.
+• Signs of screw tampering, such as scratches or fresh paint around the meter housing, indicate it might have been removed.

-Another clear sign is inconsistent wear.
-For example, a machine with only 4,000 hours on the meter but showing worn-out joystick grips, torn seat covers, or faded labels likely has a much higher actual usage.
-These inconsistencies can help you determine if the hour meter's reading truly reflects the equipment's usage history.
+• Inconsistent wear is another clear sign.
+For example, a machine showing only 4,000 hours on the meter but with worn-out joystick grips, torn seat covers, or faded labels likely has much higher actual usage.

-A machine’s physical condition can tell a different story than its hour meter.
-Focus on components that naturally degrade with usage.
+A machine's physical condition can tell a different story than its hour meter.
+Focus on components that naturally degrade with usage, and cross-reference what you find against the equipment maintenance history whenever it's available.

 Key inspection points:

-• Undercarriage (for track machines): At 5,000-6,000 hours, track chains, rollers, and sprockets should show moderate wear.
+• Undercarriage (for track machines): At 5,000 to 6,000 hours, track chains, rollers, and sprockets should show moderate wear.
 Heavy wear with low-hour readings suggests a false reading.

 • Hydraulics: A 5,000-hour excavator should not have significant hydraulic leaks, weak cylinders, or sluggish operations.